Castux/devtut/Lua-contents-new.md

 		- print 1 to 10 exercice
 	- you are now a programmer!
 		- note on indentation

+- bonus
 	- numeric for
-	- nesting

-- appendix
+	- break
-	- additional arithmetics?
+	- additional arithmetics
-	- sci notation?
+	- sci notation
 	- multiple assignment

 - exercices